Lanphere/copyUniqueFiles/README.md

 copyUniqueFiles
 ===============

-python__copies all files from 2 'source' directories into a 3rd 'result' directory while eliminating duplicate files
+python 3.x__copies all files from 2 'source' directories into a 3rd 'result' directory while eliminating duplicate files

+to do: